 6. Increase our membership through exciting initiatives and benefits.

-For 40 years, Atlanta Contemporary Art Center has maintained a passionate and professional commitment to contemporary art.
+For over 40 years, Atlanta Contemporary Art Center has maintained a passionate and professional commitment to contemporary art.
 Our exhibitions and programs have received recognition from artists, peer organizations, private and public foundations, government agencies, and the critical community.

-ACAC is a non-profit 501c3 organization.
+The Contemporary is a non-profit 501c3 organization.

 Founded in 1973 by a group of Atlanta photographers, Nexus was a storefront cooperative gallery supported by member dues and staffed by volunteers.
 In 1976, the organization leased an old elementary school and began to increase its activities and formalize its infrastructure.
 Nexus Press, dedicated to creating unique publications by invited artists, was begun, and studio spaces for working artists became a core part of the organization.